mnuzulbandung/ML-Classification-Fixed-Deposit-Offer-Acceptance-Prediction/README.md

 This program can predict whether a specific customer will accept a term deposit offer if contacted.
 This is done by creating a classification machine learning model based on customer data from January 2020 to January 2024.
 The information generated from this model can later be used as a consideration for the marketing team in determining which customers should be offered the product.

-The model creation and evaluation are carried out in the file _.
-Then, the model's application on new data (inference) is done in the file _.
+The model creation and evaluation are carried out in the file model_creation_evaluation.ipynb.
+The data used for the model creation and evaluation is bank-full.csv.
+Then, the model's application on new data (inference) is done in the file model_inference.ipynb.

 ## **Introduction**